 Every term parents/carers will receive a letter informing them of the number of GIR points their child earned in comparison with the year group and school average.
 A list for each year group will be displayed each month to allow students to see their position in the year group in comparison with other students.
+Students and parents will have access to daily points earned and lost through the ClassCharts App.

 The Getting It Right system rewards students for excellent attendance, behaviour, punctuality, organisation and preparedness for learning.
 Students need to maintain attendance above 95% throughout the year as they can only earn GIR points on the days they are in school.
 At the end of the year students with a minimum of 95% GIR points will receive a 'Hillcrest Star' badge, a minimum of a bronze GIR certificate and earn a place at the GIR Winner's Event.
-However, students will not be allowed to participate in the event if they receive more than 2 x C3, receive more than one exclusion from school, have attendance below 90% and are late for school more than 15 times, even if they achieve higher than 95%.
+However, students will not be allowed to participate in the event if they receive more than 2 x C3, receive one suspension from school, have attendance below 95% or are late for school more than 15 times, even if they achieve higher than 95%.

-This threshold may be modified again in 2021-22 to take individual circumstances into account as a result of any periods of self-isolation, remote learning or local/national lockdowns.
-The Deputy Headteacher (Pastoral) will endeavour to take any mitigating circumstances into account when calculating all GIR scores.
+This threshold may be modified again in 2022-23 to take individual circumstances into account.
+The Deputy Headteacher (Pastoral) will endeavour to take any mitigating circumstances into account and make reasonable adjustments to offer individual students alternative means to secure their place on any GIR winners events.